 In addition to his support of religious and commercial enterprises in and around the Allemance crossroads community, Foust and his siblings donated land for the Fairview Academy in 1884.
 By 1888 the school was renamed the Whitsett Institute for Guilford County native William Thornton Whitsett.

-At its height, his plantation included 1,000 acres of Meckenburg and Iredell loams; an upland soil suitable for cotton, corn, oats, and hay.
+At its height, his plantation included 1,000 acres of Meckenburg and Iredell loams; an upland soil deemed suitable for corn, oats, and hay.
 The location of the farm proved quite fortuitous with the arrival of the North Carolina Railroad in 1856.
 The rail line allowed Foust to service a greatly expanded statewide market, thus securing a robust profit for his goods.
-By 1870, the agricultural schedule reported Foust producing wheat, com, oats, potatoes (Irish and Sweet) and hay.
+By 1870, the agricultural schedule reported Foust producing wheat, corn, oats, potatoes (Irish and Sweet) and hay.
 Foust also raised livestock; specifically horses, mules, cattle and pigs.
 By the time of the 1880 census, Foust added a tannery, a grist mill, sawmills, and two orchards of apple and pear trees to his holdings.

 Sometime between 1867 and 1881, the Fousts constructed a grand two-story, three-bay addition to their simple Greek Revival-style residence of 1856.
 The new wing fronted the stage road and was designed in the fashionable Italianate style, sporting a two-level porch, sawn trim and bracketed eaves.
 Notably, the home featured marble mantels and double-leaf front doors with etched and cut-glass panes with representations of urns and hanging baskets.